oschwengers/platon/README.md

 ## Description
 **TL;DR**
-Platon detects plasmid contigs from bacterial WGS short read assemblies.
+Platon detects plasmid contigs within bacterial draft genomes from WGS short-read assemblies.
-Therefore, Platon computes replicon distribution scores (**RDS**) of marker proteins sequences (**MPS**) per contig based on pre-computed protein distribution statistics and tests them against defined statistical thresholds.
-Contigs whose mean RDS does not reach the defined thresholds are comprehensively characterized and finally classified by heuristic filters.
+Therefore, Platon analyses the natural distribution biases of certain protein coding genes between chromosomes and plasmids.
+This analysis is complemented by comprehensive contig characterizations upon which the software applies several heuristics.

+Platon conducts three analysis steps:
-Platon conducts three analysis steps.
-First, it predicts and searches coding sequences against a custom and pre-computed database comprising MPS and RDS.
-These scores express the empirically measured frequency biases of protein sequence distributions across plasmids and chromosomes based on complete NCBI RefSeq replicons.
-Platon calculates the mean RDS for each contig and either classifies them as chromosome if the RDS is below a sensitivity cutoff determined to 99% sensitivity or as plasmid if the RDS is above a specificity cutoff determined to 99.9% specificity.
+1. It predicts and searches coding sequences against a custom and pre-computed database comprising marker protein sequences (**MPS**) and related replicon distribution scores (**RDS**).
+These scores express the empirically measured frequency biases of protein sequence distributions between plasmids and chromosomes pre-computed on complete NCBI RefSeq replicons.
+Platon calculates the mean RDS for each contig and either classifies them as chromosome if the RDS is below a sensitivity cutoff determined to 95% sensitivity or as plasmid if the RDS is above a specificity cutoff determined to 99.9% specificity.
-Exact values for these thresholds have been computed based on Monte Carlo simulations of artifical replicon subsequences created from complete RefSeq chromosome and plasmid sequences.
+Exact values for these thresholds have been computed based on Monte Carlo simulations of artifical replicon fragments created from complete RefSeq chromosome and plasmid sequences.
-In a second step contigs passing the sensitivity filter get comprehensivley characterized.
+2. Contigs passing the sensitivity filter get comprehensivley characterized.
-Hereby, Platon tries to circularize the contig sequences, searches for rRNA, replication, mobilization and conjugation genes as well as incompatibility group DNA probes and finally performs a BLAST+ search against the NCBI plasmid database.
+Hereby, Platon tries to circularize the contig sequences, searches for rRNA, replication, mobilization and conjugation genes, oriT sequences, incompatibility group DNA probes and finally performs a BLAST+ search against the NCBI plasmid database.
-In a last step, Platon finally classifies all remaining contigs based on heuristic filters.
+3. Finally, to increase the overall sensitivity, Platon classifies all remaining contigs based on the gathered information by several heuristics.

 | ![Replicon distribution and alignment hit frequencies of marker protein sequences](rds-ratio-counts.web.png?raw=true) |
 | -- |